“The opposite of talking isn’t listening. The opposite of talking is waiting.” Fran Leibovitz

 Here’s a short video clip of Richard Unger, talking about the toppling pinkie finger (Mercury finger) during a recent hand analysis class in Earthuni.
 The reason I love talking to Richard about hands is because he explains his logic.

 Richard is the genius behind scientific hand analysis and the teacher of all other certified hand analysis teachers.
-If you would like to learn directly from him, there are various online possibilities, with classes to suit all levels: soul topics, personality topics, advanced threading skills and client communication skills.
+If you would like to learn directly from him, access hundreds classes we created together here.

 At the moment we are exploring the chakras in the hands and, in another series, the soul psychology theme, “Is anyone listening to me?”
 Our next class explores both these topics while honing your client communication skills.
 In this class we see Richard in action, talking to a client about the markers we are busy studying.
 You may submit your own hands for analysis.
 Also, I invite in people who have the markings we are busy discussing so that students can learn appropriate ways of communicating about markers in an empowering way.